Table of Contents

 10.2.2.
 Seeding

-10.2.2.1.
-The bottom 2 scoring teams from the group stage will not proceed into the Elimination bracket.
+10.2.2.2.1.
+Only the top 6 scoring teams from the group stage will proceed into the Elimination bracket.

-10.2.2.2.
-The remaining teams will be seeded according to their scores in the group bracket.
+10.2.2.2.2.
+The remaining teams will be eliminated, and will not compete in the elimination bracket.

 10.2.3.
 Elimination Bracket